 Overall, the combination of award-winning engineers, top of the line microphones and the best recording space in the world makes the Garritan Abbey Road Studio CFX Concert Grand Piano VST among the best grand piano VST in the world.

 Another great option is Heavyocity Ascend: Modern Grand.
 This digital piano was used by recording a multi-sampled staple, a 9-foot Concert D grand piano.
 It was chosen by highly professional film score engineer, Satoshi Noguchi, due to its clarity and vibrant sound.
-The Concert D was recorded painstakingly in a top quality New York City studio.
+The Concert D was recorded painstakingly in a top quality New York City studio, and is certainly one of the finest gran piano VSTs available.

 Heavocity embellished the sound library with an array of hammers, brushes, twine and chains.
 The software also features a slew of built-in effects, ambience and special processors.
 Ascend’s trademark Three Point Mixer allows articulations to be controlled easily with a modulation wheel or preset automations.
 An artist can choose from a vast library of preset patches to choose from to jumpstart their creativity.